Name: Grace Owen

 Scholarly / Public Engagement Activities:

-- Co-organiser of the Medieval Midlands 2018 Postgraduate Conference at the University of Nottingham, https://medievalmidlands.wordpress.com/medieval-midlands-postgraduate-conference/
+- Co-organiser of the Medieval Midlands 2018 Postgraduate Conference, May 4-5th, at the University of Nottingham, https://medievalmidlands.wordpress.com/medieval-midlands-postgraduate-conference/

 - Poster presentation, "The role of manorial officials in pledging in the manor court", given at the M3C Research Festival in Birmingham.